yamesjamess/p4-roller-criu/README.md

 ### Existing Features

 * **Feature (#1)** : Navigation bar
-  * The navigation bar's design and placement is the consistent on every page.
+  * The navigation bar's design and placement is consistent on every page.
-  * The navigation bar features the brand's Logo, Home, About, Contact links.
+  * The navigation bar features the brand's Logo, Home, About, and Contact links.
-  * If the user is not logged in, the user can see links that takes them to the Register and Login page.
+  * If the user is not logged in, the user can see links that take them to the Register and Login page.
   * If the user is logged in, the user can see My Bookings link and Logout link instead of Register and Login.
-  * The same applies to an Admin user, with an additonal of Admin link that takes the Admin to the Admin panel.
+  * The same applies to an Admin user, with an additional of Admin link that takes the Admin to the Admin panel.
   * The navigation bar is fully responsive on multiple screen sizes.
-On smaller screens the links collapse into a "Hamburger" style menu
+On smaller screens, the links collapse into a "Hamburger" style menu

   ![Navbar Full](documentation/support_images/nav_bar_full.png)

   ![Navbar Full Signed In](documentation/support_images/nav_bar_full_login.png)

   ![Navbar Admin](documentation/support_images/nav_bar_admin.png)

   ![Navbar Small](documentation/support_images/nav_bar_small.png)

 * **Feature (#2)** : Landing Page